Voting rights for non-Dutch nationals

 - In addition to Dutch nationals, all non-Dutch nationals legally residing in the Netherlands may also vote in district Water Board elections.

 Some countries draw a distinction between the right to vote and the right to stand for election.
 In the Netherlands, these two rights are merged and subject to the same criteria.
 So anybody with the right to vote can (in principle) also be elected themselves.
 Non-Dutch nationals who have been legally residing in the Netherlands for at least five years can therefore be elected as municipal council members, and EU citizens can nominate themselves as candidates for the municipal council and the European Parliament.

-If you choose to vote in the election of Dutch members of the European Parliament elections, you’ll have to register, before 9 April 2019, at the local municipality with the so-called Y-32 form.
+If you choose to vote in the election of Dutch members of the European Parliament elections, you’ll have to register at the local municipality with the so-called Y-32 form.